2001 Shijiazhuang bombings: Perpetrators

 Jin Ruchao (靳如超 (Jìn Rúchāo); December 7, 1960 – December 26, 2002) was blamed and arrested for planning and carrying out the bombings.
 Jin became deaf at age 8 due to an ear infection, and he since became silent and a loner.
 He was also subjected to constant bullying at school.
 He dropped out during middle school due to financial issues and worked in a textile factory among a plethora of other jobs.
 He had kept a diary, where he wrote that he was suspicious towards his family members, particularly his ex-wife, on whom he blamed his rape conviction in 1988.
 Jin also blamed traffic accidents that killed his mother and injured his father in 1994 on his ex-wife and her family.

 Following widespread public fear, the Chinese government published a lengthy description of the bombings.
-Jin was arrested in Beihai, Guangxi following a manhunt and a posted 100,000 RMB ($12,000) reward just 11 days after the bombing, which had been doubled from an initial 50,000 RMB.
+Jin was arrested in Beihai, Guangxi, following a manhunt and a posted 100,000 RMB ($12,000) reward just 11 days after the bombing, which had been doubled from an initial 50,000 RMB.

 Jin pleaded guilty and was sentenced to death.
 Also convicted were the three who supplied Jin: Wang Yushun and Hao Fengqin were sentenced to death for supplying him with ammonium nitrate, while a fourth man received a suspended death sentence for selling him 50 detonators and fuses.
 On 26 December 2002, Jin Ruchao, Wang Yushun, and Hao Fengqin were executed for their roles in the bombings.

 Aftermath

 The attack was the biggest mass murder in China in decades.
 China scholar Andrew Scobell described it as perhaps the worst terrorist act in the history of the People's Republic of China.
-There were rumours that Jin was a scapegoat with no knowledge of explosives, and that the blast could have been orchestrated by disaffected ex-employees who had been laid-off in China's restructuring.
+There were conspiracy theories that Jin was a scapegoat with no knowledge of explosives, and that the blast could have been orchestrated by disaffected ex-employees who had been laid-off in China's restructuring.